 A recent query from one of our customers reads as follows:

 We have seen the scattering from Arginine before as well.
 The reason it appears is that the Arg molecules do scatter enough light to be seen by the detector, and the fluctuations are slow enough to appear as a correlation function.
 The peak is real in the sense that there actually is something of that size in your sample (for example, see 1nm sucrose peak).
 Buffer components that may cause these contributions are additives such as salts, ammonium sulfate, glycerol, mannose, trehalose, glucose, amino acids.
-The small size contribution is also referred to by these names: solvent peak, ghost peak, salt peak, amino acid peak, sugar peak, in addition to “buffer peak”.
+We also refer to the small size contribution with these alternate names: solvent peak, ghost peak, salt peak, amino acid peak, sugar peak, in addition to “buffer peak”.

 How to eliminate the buffer peak